grasp-lyrl/modelzoo_continual/README.md

   <img src="./assets/modelzoo.png" height="300" hspace="4"/>
   <img src="./assets/fwd_bwd_transfer.png" height="300" hspace="4"/>
 </p>
-Model Zoo splits the capacity of the model to mitigate task-competition and better exploit the relationship between of tasks.
-It is a continual learner capable of leveraging past tasks to solve new tasks and make use of new tasks to improve on past tasks.
+Model Zoo tackles a sequence of tasks and aims to leverage past tasks to better solve new tasks, and use new tasks to improve upon past tasks.
+Model Zoo explicitly splits the capacity of the model to mitigate task-competition and better exploit the relationship between of tasks.

 ## Setup: